PratikDokhe/SQL-Incremental-ETL-Project./README.md

  • Loads the transformed data into staging tables, then merges into target tables

  • Maintains a high-watermark (e.g. last loaded order_date) to support incremental loads

+About Me:
+I am Pratik Dokhe, I am a Passionate Learner and working as a Data Engineer at Accenture.
+This is My 2nd SQL Server Project.

+Linkedin: www.linkedin.com/in/pratik-dokhe